 139. Durham Community Foundation, "Together we thrive: Durham's Vital Signs Report 2023" 140.
-Green Durham Association, "Home | Green Durham Association"
+Green Durham Association.
+"Home I Green Durham Association"

-What about this information is really speaking to you?
-What are things that you, your parish, your region, your organization are already doing?
+Reflections What about this information is really speaking to you?
+What are things that you, your parish, your region, you organization are already doing?
 What ideas come to mind and heart, about what might be possible to support people that have these needs?